Rangiroa: Scuba diving

 Popular diving sites are the Blue Lagoon, Avatoru Pass, Tiputa Pass, and Les Sables Roses ('the pink sands').
 A notable site in the atoll is the Blue Lagoon, which is a smaller lagoon formed on the southwestern edge of Rangiroa.
 Its shallow waters accentuate the bright blue color of the water.
 Les Sables Roses are sandbars of pink sand located on the southeastern portion of Rangiroa.

 Transportation

-Air transportation is available from and to Rangiroa Airport, located on the Avatoru Island.
-There are flights to Tahiti and other atolls of the French Polynesia.
-A small road made of tarmac and coral chips circles the island of Avatoru.
+Air transportation is available from and to Rangiroa Airport, located on the main motu of Avatoru.
+There are flights to Tahiti and other atolls of French Polynesia.